 For those who don’t need to rush away on Sunday, a shorter walk around Beddgelert, taking in Cwm Bychan and Llyn Dinas, is on offer, or perhaps a paddle.

 Llyn Gwynant campsite is bounded by lake and river and is ideal for paddling fun.
 Kayaks or Canadian canoes can be hired by the hour, so a paddle on the lake would make a great early evening activity after walking, or on Sunday.

 Llyn Gwynant is a well-equipped campsite with above average facilities, although it can get busy in summer months.
 For more information on the campsite facilities, please review the "What to Bring" section below.
 We will have sole use of the group pitch called "Pen Helen West", in the SW corner of the campsite, next to the river.

-For information on externally catered evening meal options (pizzas and pies) - for those who'd prefer not to cook - see the "Food and Drink" section below.
+For information on externally catered breakfasts and / or evening meal options (pizzas) - for those who'd prefer not to cook - see the "Food and Drink" section below.

 Campervans, motorhomes and caravans:

 Cannot be located on the tent camping field and will need to be pitched on a separate hard standing area.
 To enquire about availability, contact the OutdoorLads office on firstname.lastname@example.org.
 There will be an additional cost involved.